 If the users had dared to sleep in the Bran Castle, the home-sharing company Airbnb gave two guests the chance to win a free flight to Romania, let them wine and dine, and left alone to spend the night in the castle’s red-velvet coffins just as Dracula did.

 If you thought Halloween was all about dressing up and trick or treat, then you are missing out on the beautiful, dark side of the holiday.
 Because Christian Dior is one of the most dedicated brands and they got into the spooky vibe with an influencer campaign featuring beautiful Bella Hadid, where the model shows how to wear fabulous makeup looks for Halloween.

 The how-to videos were promoted on social media with #DiorMakeupHalloween hashtag and it targets an entirely new Halloween audience with content that speaks spooky language.

 • Topshop: Stranger Things In-Store Experience

 Right after the 2nd season’s air of Stranger Things, Topshop has collaborated with Netflix to create a truly great in-person experience.
 The retailer transformed parts of its London flagship store into iconic settings from the show, including Will Byer’s hideout, Joyce’s living room, and the Hawkins lab.
 In addition to exploring, visitors could purchase Stranger Things merchandise and learn more about the upcoming episodes.

-We’ll continue to add some more while they come alive, because when the cat’s away, the mice will play… Wishing you a spooky Halloween!
+We’ll continue to add some more while they come alive, because when the cat’s away, the mice will play… We hope to see even better Halloween ads & campaigns in 2020.
+Wishing you a spooky Halloween!